livewire/livewire/docs/morph.md

 <div>
 ```

-Now that the conditional has been wrapped in a persistant element, Livewire will morph the two different HTML trees properly.
+Now that the conditional has been wrapped in a persistent element, Livewire will morph the two different HTML trees properly.

 Here's a visualization to better demonstrate: